|Index|SAP Edge Integration Cell on SUSE

 IMPORTANT

 SUSE does not offer database support for PostgreSQL on Kubernetes.
-To get support, go to The PostgreSQL Global Development Group.
+Find information about support options at The PostgreSQL Global Development Group.

 IMPORTANT